adplug/adplug/contrib/Watcom/readme.txt

 wmake /f Makefile.wat install

-Do this similary with any other 'wmake' target.
+Do this similarly with any other 'wmake' target.

 Prerequisites for Watcom C/C++ builds:
 --------------------------------------